 Food and Water

-Just like, your pets need food while RVing.
+Just like you, your pets need food while RVing.

 Make sure bring the same brand of food that your dog or cat is used to eating.
 Switching from brand to brand can lead to digestive problems that, at best, make your pet uncomfortable or, at worst, result in unwanted and unexpected output from either end.
 If your trip is a short one, you can generally bring along enough food from home.